Last updated on October 8th, 2023

-- Precise focusing
+- Precise focusing or autofocus.

-Sometimes, even choosing the highest possible f/stop number isn’t enough to get the depth-of-field that you need, especially if you want to compose your picture with your subject at an interesting angle to the camera.
+Sometimes, even choosing the highest possible f/stop number isn’t enough to get the depth-of-field you need, especially if you want to compose your picture with your subject at an interesting angle to the camera.
 One way to overcome this limitation is to use focus stacking.

 What is the difference between micro and macro photography?